 Spiced, a little bit sweet and a lot fluffy.
-These sourdough hot cross buns have the signature sourdough tang.
+These sourdough hot cross buns are a creative use for sourdough starter.

 As with most of my sourdough recipes, I will add my timings.
 You can tweak these to suit you, but it will give you an idea of how long it takes.